Exploring Topology of the Universe in the Cosmic Microwave Background: Boundary integral equation

 where $d$ is the Euclidean distance between $\x$ and $\y$.
 Taking the spherical coordinates $(\epsilon,\theta,\phi)$ with center $\y$, the singular terms in Eq.(\ref{eq:separate}) are estimated as \BEA \lim_{\epsilon \rightarrow 0} \int_{\Gamma_\epsilon} G_E(\x,\y) \nabla_i u(\x) \,\sqrt{g}\, dS^i&=& \lim_{\epsilon \rightarrow 0} - \int_{\beta} \f{1}{4 \pi \epsilon} \f{\del u(\x)}{\del n} \epsilon^2 d \Omega=0, \N \\ \lim_{\epsilon \rightarrow 0} \int_{\Gamma_\epsilon} (\nabla_i G_E(\x,\y)) u(\x) \,\sqrt{g}\, dS^i&=& \lim_{\epsilon \rightarrow 0} \int_{\beta} \f{1}{4 \pi \epsilon^2} \f{\del \epsilon(\x)}{\del n} u(\x) \epsilon^2 d \Omega \N \\ &=&\f{\beta}{4\pi} u(\x), \EEA where $d \Omega$ denotes the infinitesimal solid angle element.
 Taking the limit $\epsilon \rightarrow 0$ in Eq.(\ref{eq:first}), we have the boundary integral equation in 3-spaces,

 where $\alpha(\y)$ denotes the internal solid angle at $\y$.
 If the boundary is smooth at $\y$, $\alpha(\y)$ is equal to $2 \pi$ which gives the coefficients $1/2$ in Eq.(\ref{eq:bem0}).
-Similarly, one can prove the formula for $M=2$ and $M>3$. \BF[t] \EF
+Similarly, one can prove the formula for $M=2$ and $M>3$. \BF[t] \centerline{\psfig{figure=BEMlimit.eps,width=10cm}} \EF